 We saw the results firsthand when cops wound up at our house following one of our tests.
 After finishing our test, we forgot to tell our monitoring agent what we were doing until it was too late.
 But it sure made us feel safe knowing help was only minutes away.
 Best of all, the technology works regardless of whether you have power or not.

-Vivint also uses an LTE network to reach the monitoring center.
-They sent text alerts to us and our listed contacts.
+We set up the Vivint system to send text alerts to us and our listed contacts.
 While we were on vacation, we included our nephew who was housesitting for us in our listed contacts.
-That way, he got our security system’s alerts as well and could check them out for us immediately.
-Another bonus is that Vivint monitors home safety equipment, like smoke alarms, and takes action instantly if a fire is detected.
+That way, he would get our security system’s alerts as well and could check them out for us immediately.

 Cove or Vivint: Which One Should You Choose?

 Cove is an excellent, affordable security system you can not only design but install yourself.
-It might not have an extensive range of equipment or smart home automation features.
-But it has everything you need to protect you and your home.
+It might not have an extensive range of equipment or smart home automation features, but it has the standard features you need to protect you and your home.

-However, if you want to future-proof your security system, we recommend Vivint.
-You’re investing in AI-powered equipment that can integrate with all your smart home devices.
-You can check if doors are closed properly, turn on a fan when you need fresh air, and manage every aspect of your equipment in its app.vivint
+However, if you want a more comprehensive security system, we recommend Vivint.
+Its AI-powered equipment can integrate with all your smart home devices.
+You can check if doors are closed properly, turn on a fan when you need fresh air, and manage every aspect of your equipment in its app.

 Frequently Asked Questions